 4.1 Notice of meeting and circulation of agenda

 The notice of meeting is in the form of the agenda and papers for each meeting.
 The agenda will indicate the time, date and place of the meeting.
-The Council Secretary will send the notice of meeting to the nominated address of each member of Council, at least seven clear days before the meeting (ie on the Thursday of the week prior to the meeting).
-Inadvertent failure to notify a member of a meeting, or to issue the notice of meeting by the deadline specified above will not render the meeting invalid.
+The Council Secretary will send the notice of meeting electonically and in hard copy, if requested, to the nominated address of each member of Council, at least seven clear days before the meeting (ie on the same day of the week in the week prior to the meeting).
+Inadvertent failure to notify a member of a meeting or to issue the notice of meeting by the deadline specified above will not render the meeting invalid.

 4.2 Late circulation of papers

 Additional papers may be circulated no later than two clear days before the meeting.

 4.3 Tabling of papers

 The Chancellor may allow papers to be tabled at a meeting, although a majority of members present and voting may resolve not to consider them at that meeting.